Pages

 Now for a rant....

-The Canadian Federation of Independent Businesses (CFIB) has recently reported that Metchosin is in some sort of spending free fall, with a 111% increase in per capita spending from 2000-2009, even though they also report we have the lowest per capita spending on Vancouver Island and that we are better than all but two other municipalities in all of BC.
+In 2011 the Canadian Federation of Independent Businesses (CFIB) has recently reported that Metchosin is in some sort of spending free fall, with a 111% increase in per capita spending from 2000-2009, even though they also report we have the lowest per capita spending on Vancouver Island and that we are better than all but two other municipalities in all of BC.
 We are rated 151 out of 153, with 1 being the worst ranking.
 I think they have a flawed report with wildly different amounts reported.
 Page 10 lists Metchosin's 2009 operating spending per capita at $626.00, while on page 26, it states the same 2009 operating spending per capita at $535.00.
 In any case, I would dispute those numbers, as they don't seem to take into account the construction of the Morrow Bridge, which is not an operating cost, nor the money we put into capital reserves.

 The CFIB has an agenda to get commercial tax rates lowered and whatever you think about that concept, you should know that lowering commercial rates would significantly increase residential tax rates, to make up for the shortfall their reduction would cost.
 In Metchosin, the Payments in Lieu of Taxes (PILTs) that the federal government pays to us for the use of DND lands and William Head Institute are based on the commercial tax rate.
 The PILT's account for about 30% of our tax base, so any decrease in them will mean an increase in residential taxes or other equally serious implications on the nature of Metchosin and our rural status.

 One of their flawed strategies for looking at increases in per capita spending is that they acknowledge but don't take into account the differential that you experience when you are a small municipality with a relatively small budget, compared to a larger municipality.
-An example of this kind of flawed reporting is to consider a company paying someone $1/day and they give a $1 increase to $2/day, another company is pays someone $100/day and they also give an increase of $1 to $101/day.
+An example of this kind of flawed reporting is to consider a company paying someone $1/day and then give a $1 increase to $2/day, another company is pays someone $100/day and they also give an increase of $1 to $101/day.
 In the first case there is a 100% increase in spending and in the second case there is a 1% increase.
 But both companies have only spent $1.
 When you are working with relatively small numbers, percentages can be wildly affected by even very small increases.

 So despite our low taxes, substantial reserves, no debt, and lowest spending per capita, we are still ranked as a huge offender in looking after our residents' finances.
 With business sense like this, it's no wonder so many businesses fail.